MuhammadAliK12/seQuradisbursement/README.md

 ```

 ### System dependencies
-- ruby version need to be installed alongside with rails
+- ruby version needs to be installed alongside with rails

 ### How to install